rhinestonewtf/registry/docs/Attestation.md

 ## Delegated Attestations

-All Attestations leveraged within the Registry are designated as "delegated".
+All Attestations leveraged within the Registry are designated as "signed".
 Such Attestations empower an entity to sign an attestation while enabling another entity to bear the transaction cost.
 With these attestations, the actual Attester and the one relaying the Attestation can be separate entities, thus accommodating a variety of use cases.